\n\n

-If your child wears a taped brief overnight — whether that’s a Pampers Nappy Pants, Tena Slip, Molicare or similar — you may have noticed one practical problem: the tapes.
-They shift, they peel, they come undone during the night, and the brief ends up twisted or half-off by morning.
-A onesie worn over the top solves this almost entirely.
-Here’s what you need to know about using a onesie over a taped brief: whether it actually works, what to look for, and where to buy.
+If your child wears a taped brief overnight — whether that’s a Pampers Nappy Pants, Tena Slip, Molicare, or similar — you may have noticed a practical problem: the tapes.
+They shift, peel, come undone during the night, and the brief ends up twisted or half-off by morning.
+Wearing a onesie over the top can solve this almost entirely.
+Here’s what you need to know about using a onesie over a taped brief: whether it works, what to look for, and where to buy.

-A well-fitted onesie worn over the brief holds everything in place without adding discomfort.
+A well-fitted onesie worn over the brief holds everything in place without discomfort.
 It also:

 – Prevents the brief from sagging or shifting during sleep